wltrimbl/cmsc13600-course-materials/docs/HW-3-Data-Model.md

 * QR Codes (uploads that are associated with lectures and students)

 ### Implementing the Data Model (TODO)
-Your data model should implment these associations between these entities.
+Your data model should implement these associations between these entities.
 Complete `models.py` with this data model.
 After completion run:
 ```
 (venv) $ python manage.py makemigrations app
 (venv) $ python manage.py migrate